Ankit1141192/Ankit1141192/README.md

 👋 Hi, I’m Ankit Kumar

  About Me
-- I am a passionate Software Developer with a strong interest in problem-solving and system design.
-Currently, I am honing my skills at Masai, where I specialize in Full-Stack Development, Data Structures & Algorithms (DSA), and Database Management.
+-I am a passionate Software Developer with a strong interest in problem-solving and system design.
+I am currently learning at Masai School, where I am gaining hands-on experience in Full-Stack Development, Data Structures & Algorithms (DSA), and Database Management.
+The program is designed to be practical and industry-focused, helping me build real-world projects, improve my coding skills, and understand how to design efficient and scalable systems.
+Through constant practice and problem-solving, I am preparing myself for a career in software development.

  Skills & Technologies
 - Languages: JavaScript, Python, SQL